coventry/troncle/README.md

 3. `M-x nrepl-jack-in` in your target project.
 (Restart the jvm if necessary, to get the nrepl-discover middleware operating.)

-5. In emacs, open the resulting `troncle.el` then `M-x eval-buffer`
+5. In emacs, open the `troncle.el` from the troncle git repository, then `M-x eval-buffer`

-6. Open `src/troncle/core.clj` and hit `C-c C-k` while there to compile it.

 7. In the nrepl buffer, set the command to be executed by troncle using `tronce.traces/st` (see [Usage](usage) for an example.)